 - Sealer used was low grade causing the acrylic in the sealer to blush white from the sun.
 Please stay away from sealers sold at Big Box Stores!

 - A buildup of too many coats through the years or excessive over application.

 - Use of a polymeric sand.
 This is actually the fault of these types of sand.
 If you do not remove all the sand from the surface of the pavers, the sand can turn white under the paver sealer.

 In many cases applying a solvent to the pavers will "reset" the sealer, making the white haze disappear.
 This usually works for trapped moisture and if you have sealer buildup.
-Unfortunately if the white haze is from something else then you will need to strip off all of the old sealer and start over.
-This is not a fun process but it is better then replacing everything!
+Unfortunately, if the white haze is from something else then you will need to strip off all of the old sealer and start over.
+This is not a fun process but it is better than replacing everything!

 Please follow these steps to ensure success: